History:

 Standard information:

-She is currently in in foster in Gloucester, but she can be rehomed anywhere in the UK, pending a successful home visit.
+She is currently in kennels in Stoke-on-Trent, but she can be rehomed anywhere in the UK, pending a successful home visit.
 However, any adopter should be willing to travel to meet her at least twice where she is now.

 There is a non refundable adoption donation of £120 for Poppy and all money donated goes directly to helping all the Senior Staffies in our care.